HackBulgaria/rails/_posts/2015-04-02-open-source-marketing-in-the-making.markdown

 ---

-Besides being the first Ruby killer app (well, library), Ruby on Rails was one of the first open-source project to not consider marketing as a bad word.
+Besides being the first Ruby killer app (well, library), Ruby on Rails was one of the first open-source projects to not consider marketing as a bad word.

 Checkout one of the first videos on Ruby on Rails from over